mia-platform/documentation/docs/fast_data/configuration/projection_storer.md

 ---

-Projection Storer is the service in charge of constantly keeping up-to-date projections records with respect to change events that are received from the associated System of Records.
-Once modifications are stored to the database, the service triggers downstream components with the proper mechanism, so that Single Views can be regenerated with latest data.
+Projection Storer is the service in charge of constantly keeping up-to-date projections records with respect to change events received from the associated System of Record.
+Once modifications are saved to the storage system, the service triggers downstream components with the proper mechanism, so that Single Views can be regenerated with the latest data.

 :::info
 This service partially overlap with the concerns of Real-Time Updater plugin, in particular converting in near real-time